Shoun1/ShoppingWebsite/README.md

-Modular Shopping Cart System with Admin Dashboard & SQLite Integration
+Title: Modular Shopping Cart Ecommerce application logic with transactional checkout and secure storage of customer purchase details.

-A backend-driven shopping cart system architected with Python and SQLite, designed to reflect software development lifecycle (SDLC) best practices.
+A backend-driven shopping cart system architected with core Python and secure SQLite database storage for the purpose of redesigning the cart system with dynamic updates in Django-powered robust and scalable backend design and development.
 This project demonstrates modular design, transactional integrity, and real-time data visibility—ideal for showcasing consultative impact and scalable architecture in SDE and software consulting roles.

 Project Overview
 This system was developed through a structured SDLC approach: